 I have been the regular gardening columnist in a West Kent monthly magazine, The Town Crier, for 9 years.
 You can find all my articles on my Blog.

-Join me on social media for posts and tweets on all thing gardening or sign up to my newsletter for video tips, snippets, advice and offers on my Box of Tricks.
+Join me on social media for posts and tweets on all things gardening and on my GardeningbyDesignUK YouTube channel for seasonal gardening quick video tips.